 King County Metro may use a subcontractor to provide public transportation service on behalf of Sound Transit to the extent permitted by law.
-King County Metro will ensure that its subcontractor meets all applicable requirements of this Agreement, including but not limited to any applicable requirements of the FTA and Sound Transit.
+King County Metro will ensure that any subcontractor meets all applicable requirements of this Agreement, including but not limited to any applicable requirements of the FTA and Sound Transit.
 During selection and interviewing of any third-party subcontractor, Sound Transit will participate in the review and evaluation of proposals and the final selection of the contractor to the extent allowable by law.
 Any changes to the method in which the service is provided must be approved in writing by both Parties.
+Sound Transit will notify King County Metro when federal funds will be utilized for a subcontract that will require the incorporation of the federal grant funding conditions as provided in Section 20.1.2.